Saran-Wang/dsproject/manuscript.md

 X_train, X_validation, y_train, y_validation = train_test_split(X, y, \ test_size=validation_size, random_state=seed)
 ```

-In the following parts, I chose to use the numerical data to train my models: firstly evaluate all the 4 kinds of models using the scoring standard of r2 , secondly select and tune hyperparameters for the models with the best performance in the evaluation, thirdly train the slected models with the obtained best parameters, lastly follows the scoring standard of Root mean squared error to select the final model.
+In the following parts, I chose to use the numerical data to train my models: firstly evaluate all the 4 kinds of models using the scoring standard of r2 , secondly select and tune hyperparameters for the models with the best performance in the evaluation, thirdly train the selected models with the obtained best parameters, lastly follows the scoring standard of root mean squared error to select the final model.

 #### 2. Model introduction and evaluation